ngecu/Django_Website_Series/readme.md

 ---------------------------------------------------------------------------------

-One thing my tutorials desperately could use is an editor, not really just some text field.
-I can write HTML in here, sure, but that would be rather tedious, especially if I made some error and then I wouldn't see it until I push to publish it!
-Instead, I would like a WYSIWYG ie.what you see is what you get) editor.
+One thing my tutorials could use is an editor, not just some text field.I would like a what you see is what you get editor.
 Luckily many of these exist within the Django ecosystem.
 The one I will make use of is a branch off of TinyMCE.
 To get it, we just need to do:
 ```
 pip3 install django-tinymce4-lite.
 ```